- Location: Mississippi

 Driving a motorcycle in the state of Mississippi requires a "motorcycle endorsement" on your regular Class R driver's license.
-To receive this endorsement, you must be at least 17 years old and you must take two tests: the written and the riding tests.
+To receive this endorsement, you must take the written and the riding tests.

-Before you take the test, get your hands on a Motorcycle Foundation Operator's Manual, available for only 50 cents at your local driver's license office.
+Before you take the test, get your hands on a Motorcycle Foundation Operator's Manual, available at your local driver's license office.
 You can also download a free copy online using Adobe Reader.
 Study the material covered in the manual thoroughly because you will see it again on the written portion of the exam.

 Note: If you are new to the state, and already have a valid motorcycle license or endorsement from another state, you are in the clear; the State will waive your written and riding tests.
 However, it is still a good idea to read through the manual for state-specific information and to refresh yourself on motorcycle safety.

 Once you pass this part of the test, you will earn a learner's permit.
-The permit will cost you $1, and it is valid for one year.
+The permit will cost you $1.
 With your shiny new permit, you can legally hit the public roads for hands-on training on two wheels.
 However, you must bring along a fellow rider who is at least 21 years old and who has a valid driver's license with a motorcycle endorsement.
 Don't put this person on the back of your bike; he/she should either follow alongside you on a motorcycle or behind you in a vehicle.